 The Project team is usually responsible for long and complex projects.
 These projects have multiple interdependencies across the rest of the ecosystem including affecting integrations with backend ERP systems, are long and varied, involve multiple different resources across multiple different teams, and affect other systems as well.

 Many customers have multiple development teams.
 These teams are aligned to the different lines of business.
 For example, one team could be mapped to the VP of sales and the other team could be mapped to the customer support team.
 There could be another team that is responsible for partner sales or the web component.

-Each of these teams share common components and the ownership of components is shared by multiple different teams.
+Each of these teams shares common components and the ownership of components is shared by multiple different teams.
 For example, the team members would share common objects such as accounts, opportunities, cases, etc. Also, some of the teams would have their own private objects and components.
-For example, the customer support team would be responsible for managing knowledge articles, entitlement objects and milestone objects.
+For example, the customer support team would be responsible for managing knowledge articles, entitlement objects, and milestone objects.

 Given the shared ownership of the code, metadata and the processes, it is imperative to have an Architecture Review Board.
 The responsibility of the Architecture Review Board is to ensure that there is no conflict amongst developers before changes are made.
 Also, the Architecture Review Board will analyze any process changes before they are implemented in the system.

-Each of these teams are fully responsible for understanding the business objectives of the business organization, as well as coordinating the changes with the steering team and the change management team.
+Each of these teams is fully responsible for understanding the business objectives of the business organization, as well as coordinating the changes with the steering team and the change management team.

 Separation of Duties

 The release team is responsible for making sure that each developer has the latest code and they can access the latest code base.
 However, the developers are responsible for coordinating the changes amongst themselves and merging the changes with the various features that are requested.
 Finally, the developers should create a consolidated package of the changes that should be pushed from the developer sandboxes to QA to UAT sandboxes to stage and finally into production.